-In an effort to better support existing providers and actively recruit new providers to Richland County a Provider Recruitment and Development position will be added to the SSA Department in 2017.
-With the development of this position we will be able to offer providers additional technical support, training opportunities and to overall help the provider community enhance their service delivery model.
-Our recruitment goals for 2017 include, but are not limited to; one (1) additional Adult Day Provider, one (1) additional Non-medical Transportation provider and to increase our overall provider pool by 10-15%.
+In an effort to better support existing providers and actively recruit new providers to Richland County a Provider Recruitment and Development position was added to the SSA Department in 2017.
+With the development of this position we are able to offer providers additional technical support, training opportunities and to overall help the provider community enhance their service delivery model.
+Our recruitment goals for 2018 include, but are not limited to; maintaining a sufficient provider pool to meet the on-going needs of eligible individuals.